FRRouting/frr/doc/user/bfd.rst

    This is the case when graceful restart is enabled, and it is wished to ignore the BD event while waiting for the remote router to restart.

-.. clicmd:: no neighbor <A.B.C.D|X:X::X:X|WORD> bfd check-control-plane-failure

-   Disallow to write CBIT independence in BFD outgoing packets.
-Also disallow to ignore BFD down notification.
-This is the default behaviour.
+   Disabling this disables presence of CBIT independence in BFD outgoing packets and pays attention to BFD down notifications.
+This is the default.

 .. clicmd:: neighbor <A.B.C.D|X:X::X:X|WORD> bfd profile BFDPROF

    Same as command ``neighbor <A.B.C.D|X:X::X:X|WORD> bfd``, but applies the BFD profile to the sessions it creates or that already exist.

-.. clicmd:: no neighbor <A.B.C.D|X:X::X:X|WORD> bfd profile BFDPROF

-   Removes the BFD profile configuration from peer session(s).

 .. _bfd-isis-peer-config: